Mehul2205/Amazon/README.md

 ## Some Prerequisite Statement you should need to know

-1. graphdefaults      -
+1. graphdefaults      - Function resets all graphics settings to their defaults.
-2. setbkcolor         -
+2. setbkcolor         - function changes current background color
-3. setcolor           -
+3. setcolor           - function which is used to set the current drawing color to the new color
-4. outtextxy          -
+4. outtextxy          - function which displays the text or string at a specified point (x, y) on the screen
-5. arc                -
+5. arc                - function which draws an arc with center at (x, y) and given radius
-6. line               -
+6. line               - function is used to draw a line from a point(x1,y1) to point(x2,y2)
-7. pieslice           -
+7. pieslice           - pieslice() draws and fills a pie slice with center at (x, y) and given radius r.
-8. circle             -
+8. circle             - function which draws a circle with center at (x, y) and given radius.
-9. rectangle          -
+9. rectangle          - rectangle() is used to draw a rectangle.
-10. settextstyle      -
+10. settextstyle      - function which is used to change the way in which text appears.
-11. setusercharsize   -
+11. setusercharsize   - you specify factors by which the width and height are scaled.
-12. initgraph         -
+12. initgraph         - Initializes the graphics system by loading a graphics driver from disk (or validating a registered driver), and putting the system into graphics mode.
-13. sleep             -
+13. sleep             - function makes the program sleep for x seconds
-14. delay             -
+14. delay             - function is used to hold the program's execution for given number of milliseconds
-15. closegraph        -
+15. closegraph        - function which closes the graphics mode, deallocates all memory allocated by graphics system and restores the screen to the mode it was in before you called initgraph.

 ## ScreenShots of the Code